d0ugal/docker-mistral/README.md

 # Docker Mistral

 Tools for quickly getting Mistral up and running with Docker and Docker compose.
+This is inspired by the docker work in the Mistral repo, but defaults to installing a stable version.

+However, this project also aims to provide tools for testing and debugging while potentially being ready for production use.

 ## Build and Up